ctrlaltdylan/ctrlaltdylan.github.io/_projects/2020-10-27-building-a-glass-river-table.md

 But I will not be sharing their shop name because I'm disappointed with the finished product and their service and I honestly wouldn't recommend them to anyone else.

-But I definitely recommendaing drawing up a basic diagram like mine before you contact sellers, it's so much easier to communicate with them.
+But I definitely recommending drawing up a basic diagram like mine before you contact sellers, it's so much easier to communicate with them.

 ### Getting the legs